hanhuiice/RecipeLeh/README.md

-# NUS Orbital Project 2021 - RecipeLeh
+# NUS Orbital Project 2021 - RecipeLeh 🍲
 <p align="center">
   <img src='assets/images/dart.png'>
 </p>

-## Motivation:
+## Motivation 💪
 In this fast-paced country, most students have both of their parents out in the working field.
 Many would love to learn some culinary skills in order to prepare a meal for themselves or for their family.
 Especially in this pandemic where most students are having online classes, yet would like to save up money instead of the frequent use of food delivery.
 Many probably would research online for food recipes, however, would face insufficient